VArt3m/git_tutor/README.md

 # Git Tutorial

+Very nice

 ## This is a demo repository

-Here will be instuctions to use git
+Here will be detailed instuctions to use git